perevalovds/ofxFANN/README.md

 # Features

-* train multiple-layered netoworks in realtime.
+* Train multiple-layered netoworks in realtime.

-* run trained networks.
+* Run trained networks.

+* Currently ofxFANN uses only float FANN computations.
+Double and fixed variants are currently not supported.

 # Requirements